ccorsi/learning/resume/appservers.md

 ## IBM WebSphere Application Server

-IBM WebSphere Application Server is another product that I needed to understand how to use Servlets and Enterprise JavaBeans.
+The IBM WebSphere Application Server is another product that I needed to understand how to use its Servlets and Enterprise JavaBeans features.
+This also include how to the Jsp implementation works.

 ## JBoss Application Server